One person wounded in shooting at Northern California high school, shooter still being sought

 Breaking News Emails

-Gunfire erupted at a high school in Northern California on Tuesday, wounding one person and prompting a lockdown at two nearby campuses, police said.
+Gunfire erupted at a high school in Northern California on Tuesday morning, wounding one person and prompting a lockdown at two nearby campuses, police said.

 The shooting happened at Ridgway High School in Santa Rosa, which is about 60 miles north of San Francisco, authorities said.